btwshivam/InfinityInshots/README.md

 - Edit Profile Option: Keep your profile fresh and up-to-date with the ability to edit social links, bio, and more.
 - Mobile Responsive Design: Enjoy a seamless experience across all devices, with a modern design and captivating animations.
 ## Installation
-1. Clone the repository: `git@github.com:btwshivam/InfinityInshots.git`
+1. Clone the repository: `git clone git@github.com:btwshivam/InfinityInshots.git`
 2. Navigate to the project directory: `cd InfinityInshorts`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`